hahahihidede/Stream-Stock-Market-Data-to-GCP/README.md

 Cloud Run Invoker (roles/run.invoker) - Crucial for Pub/Sub to trigger 2nd Gen Cloud Functions.
 You can find your YOUR_PROJECT_NUMBER in your GCP Console dashboard (e.g., 403974804730).

 ### One-Shot Setup and Deployment Script
-This single shell script will handle the creation of all GCP resources, the configuration of IAM roles for service accounts, the creation of Python code files (with injected dynamic values), and the deployment of the Cloud Function.

 Before Running: